Ann WilsonVocals, guitar1973-

 They used to own a studio in Seattle called Bad Animals.
 Soundgarden, REM, and Pearl Jam have all recorded there.

-Ann and Nancy appeared on the soundtrack for the movie Singles as The Lovemongers.
+Ann and Nancy appeared on the soundtrack for the movie Singles as The Lovemongers, a real-life group they formed as a side project.
 The movie was directed by Cameron Crowe.

 Ann once worked for Kentucky Fried Chicken.
 She thought of sending a platinum record to the restaurant's mascot, Colonel Sanders, because if she hadn't been fired, the group might not have been formed.